To understand the minimalist mindset, you first must understand the power of small.

 Joshua Becker and his family were living the American Dream.
 The just bought a two-story 2200sq house to live out their lives.
 However, as Joshua learned more about the power of small, three years later, they managed to buy a house half the size and half their mortgage payments along the way.
 Beyond saving money, they’ve saved time up-keeping a larger property.
 Read the full article here.

-No matter what your situation is, you can always make a decision to go either big or small.
+No matter what your situation is, you can always decide to go either big or small.
 We’ve mistakenly linked big to success and happiness when we can always find contentment in small.

 What do you think?